dexuantang/HideAndPeek/index.markdown

 ## The Tournament:

-- Players will be peekers and corner holders in a custom FPS game "FPSci" ([Link to repository](https://github.com/NVlabs/FPSci))
+- Players are peekers and corner holders in a custom FPS game "FPSci" ([Link to repository](https://github.com/NVlabs/FPSci))
-- The tournament will be single elimination shown in the following bracket.
+- The tournament is single elimination shown in the following bracket.
 The winner of each match will proceed to the next round.
-- The final winner will win the tournament and will receive an RTX 3090 provided by our sponsor, Nvidia, as the prize.
+- The final winner receives a graphics card provided by our sponsor, Nvidia, as the prize.
 <iframe src="https://challonge.com/q7xbgskb/module" width="100%" height="500" frameborder="0" scrolling="auto" allowtransparency="true"></iframe>

 ## Schedule: